Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer

-\paragraph{Single Writer Multiple Readers Register} The basic building block in shared memory is a single writer multiple readers (SWMR) register that exposes \emph{read} and \emph{write} operations.
+{\bf Single Writer Multiple Readers Register.} The basic building block in shared memory is a single writer multiple readers (SWMR) register that exposes \emph{read} and \emph{write} operations.
 Such registers are used to construct more complicated objects.
 The sequential specification of a SWMR register states that every read operation from register $R$ returns the value last written to $R$.
-Note that this specification is meaningful only if the register's writer is not Byzantine.
-A Byzantine process can write arbitrary values to its registers.
+Note that if the writer is Byzantine, it can cause a correct reader to read arbitrary values.

-\paragraph{Asset Transfer Object} In~\cite{guerraoui2019consensus}, the asset transfer problem is formulated as a sequential object type, called \emph{Asset Transfer Object}.
+{\bf Asset Transfer Object.} In~\cite{guerraoui2019consensus,collins2020online}, the asset transfer problem is formulated as a sequential object type, called \emph{Asset Transfer Object}.
 The asset transfer object maintains a mapping from processes in the system to their balances\footnote{The definition in~\cite{guerraoui2019consensus} allows processes to own multiple accounts.
-For simplicity, we assume a single account per-process in this work.}.
+For simplicity, we assume a single account per-process, as in \cite{collins2020online}.}.
 Initially, the mapping contains the initial balances of all processes.
 The object exposes a \emph{transfer} operation, \emph{transfer(src,dst,amount)}, which can be invoked by process \emph{src} (only).
 It withdraws \emph{amount} from process \emph{src}'s account and deposits it at process \emph{dst}'s account provided that \emph{src}'s balance was at least \emph{amount}.
 It returns a boolean that states whether the transfer was successful (i.e., \emph{src} had \emph{amount} to spend).
 In addition, the object exposes a \emph{read(i)} operation that returns the current balance of $i$.